loftwah/blog/src/content/guides/typescript-exercises.md

 - Converts `createdAt` strings to `Date` objects for accurate comparison.
 - Returns a new array containing only the events that meet the criteria.
 - The example usage demonstrates how to call the function and output the results.

+**Validating Your Implementation:**

+- Test the function with different event types and date ranges.
+- Ensure that it correctly includes or excludes events based on the criteria.
+- Check edge cases where events occur exactly at the start or end date.

 ---